Composites are defined as arrays of data that are created by processing and/or combining one or multiple data arrays (prerequisites) together.

 natural_with_night_fog: compositor: !!python/name:satpy.composites.DayNightCompositor prerequisites: - natural_color - night_fog standard_name: natural_with_night_fog

-This compositor has two additional keyword arguments that can be defined (shown with the default values, thus identical result as above):
+This compositor has three additional keyword arguments that can be defined (shown with the default values, thus identical result as above):

 It is also possible to define sub-composites in-line.
 This example is the built-in airmass composite: